AGMTZG/saa-c03-prep/buckets.md

 # Operations with objects

-### Create an index.html, css/index.css, js/index.js and upload them to a s3 bucket, you can use the next commands:
+### Create an index.html, css/index.css, js/index.js and upload index.js to a s3 bucket, you can use the next commands:

 ```bash
 echo "Hello World" > $(pwd)/index.html